 FDA does not regulate the practice of medicine.
 Doctors may use our products in circumstances where they deem it medically appropriate, such as for the treatment of Afib or the reduction in stroke risk, even though FDA may not have approved or cleared our products to be marketed specifically for those indications.
 Some payors may deem the use of our products for indications not specifically approved or cleared by FDA to be experimental and, as such, may deny coverage or payment.
+Often times, these denials can be overcome through an appeals process, but there is no guarantee of success in these cases.

 Outside of the United States, third-party reimbursement varies widely by geography and by the type of therapy in which our devices are used.
 For example, even though a new medical device may have been approved for commercial distribution, we may find limited demand for the device until coverage and sufficient reimbursement levels have been obtained from governmental and private third-party payers.
 In addition, some private third-party payers require that certain procedures or the use of certain products be authorized in advance as a condition of reimbursement.
 In certain markets outside of the United States, cost containment initiatives and health care reforms include initiatives like governmental reviews of reimbursement rate benchmarks, which may significantly reduce reimbursement for procedures using our medical devices or deny coverage for those procedures.
+We are actively working to pursue market access initiatives in certain geographies, which includes applying for new reimbursement for therapies in which our devices are being used.